Cheap Auto Insurance in Montana 2025 (Save Big With These 10 Companies!)

 Have you ever heard of vehicle automation?

-The IIHS says that in driving, automation involves using radar, camera, and other sensors to perform parts or all of the driving task on a sustained basis instead of the driver.
+The IIHS says that in driving, automation involves using radar, cameras, and other sensors to perform parts or all of the driving task on a sustained basis instead of the driver.

 One example is adaptive cruise control, which continually adjusts the vehicle’s speed to maintain a set minimum following distance.